-The University received \$71,378,495 during 2020 and \$69,860,143 during 2019 (net of a 3.0% administrative fee retained by the University) of State appropriations which were forwarded to 21 charter schools.
-The University also received \$100,000 in State appropriations for Bay Mills Community College during fiscal years 2020 and 2019, which was forwarded to Bay Mills Community College on a monthly basis when received.
+The University received \$76,370,067 during 2021 and \$71,378,495 during 2020 (net of a 3.0% administrative fee retained by the University) of State appropriations which were forwarded to 21 charter schools.
+The University also received \$100,000 in State appropriations for Bay Mills Community College during fiscal year 2020, which was forwarded to Bay Mills Community College on a monthly basis when received.
+The State appropriation for Bay Mills Community College was changed to a one-time \$1,000,000 for fiscal year 2021 but due to certain requirements imposed by the State, the funds were not received nor transferred until July of 2021.
 Appropriations received and related disbursements passed on to the charter schools and Bay Mills Community College are considered agency transactions and, accordingly, are not reported in the accompanying financial statements.